specdb/igmspec/docs/boss.rst

 Spectra
 =======

 v1.0 now includes all of the DR12 spectra.
+Note that some of these were downloaded by JXP (those at z>4.8 and those past v_5_7_0).

 Continua
 ========